New Directions in Scholarly Publishing Models:

 10:10 – 11:00 am New Tools in Visibility and Findability of Research

 John Shaw, Vice President and Chief Technology Officer, SAGE Publishing

 Neil Blair Christensen, Sales Director, Americas, UNSILO

 Sean Rife, Director of Research, scite.ai

 Alex Wade, Group Technical Program Manager, Meta

-This session brings together experts from all corners of academic publishing to discuss the newest and coolest technologies that are changing the way researchers find impactful science.
-From innovative startups to established publishing houses, we will identify and discuss a number of organizations creating new and exciting tools that allow researchers to access important published content.
-This dynamic, thought-provoking session will be followed by a lively interactive discussion, so bring your questions!
+This session brought together experts from all corners of academic publishing to discuss the newest and coolest technologies that are changing the way researchers find impactful science.
+From innovative startups to established publishing houses, we identified and discussed a number of organizations creating new and exciting tools that allow researchers to access important published content.
+This dynamic, thought-provoking session was followed by a lively interactive discussion.